 1. Unforeseen Site Conditions

-Unforeseen site conditions, such as unexpected soil conditions, underground utilities, or environmental hazards, can significantly impact construction timelines.
-For example, if builders encounter unexpected rock formations while excavating, they may need to bring in specialised equipment or delay construction while they reassess the project scope.
-To mitigate these delays, it is essential to conduct thorough site assessments and environmental surveys before beginning construction.
+Unforeseen site conditions, such as unexpected soil conditions, underground utilities, contamination, or environmental hazards, can significantly impact construction timelines and costs.
+For example, if builders encounter unexpected rock formations, unstable soil, or previously unknown underground services while excavating, they may need to bring in specialised equipment, engage geotechnical engineers, or delay construction while they reassess the project scope and obtain additional approvals.

 2. Design Changes and Errors